 "Iron Sky" is a 2012 Science Fiction comedy.
 It had a limited theater release in the United States.
 The film was also released in 5 European countries.
 The film makers used the TUGG web site to book theater showings.
 The "Iron Sky" web site gave the public opportunities to participate in the movie’s production.
 This included making up a backstory to explain a presidential election in 2018.
 Timo Vuorensola directed and co-wrote the screenplay with Michael Kalesniko.
 The film’s budget was €7,500,000.
 "Iron Sky" was a Finnish/German/Australian production.
 It gives an unflattering view of Americans.

 "Iron Sky’s" ridiculous plot line sets the stage for this funny movie.
 The movie is also a good look at perceptions and misconceptions many foreigners have about the United States.
 One glaring historical error is the statement, “All presidents who start a war in their first term get reelected.”
 President George H.W.
-Bush would disagree with that assessment.
+Bush invaded Panama and defeated Iraq but lost his reelection bid.
 "Iron Sky’s" President of the United States is an obvious parody of 2008 vice-presidential candidate Sarah Palin.
 The movie has a very good soundtrack.
 It is a good example of a Diesel Punk comedy.